nazorishere/machine-learning/README.md

 Exploratory Data Analysis (EDA) for Hotel Booking refers to the process of examining and analyzing a dataset of hotel booking information to gain insights, identify patterns, and understand the underlying relationships among the different variables.
 The aim of this analysis is to explore the data and provide a summary of the findings.

 The steps for EDA in this repository is as follows:
-Step 1 : Importing libraries that are important for visualizing and exploring the dataset Step 2 : Reading or Importing the dataset
+Step 1 : Importing libraries that are important for visualizing and exploring the dataset/n Step 2 : Reading or Importing the dataset
 Step 3 : Describing the data to understand the general out look of the data Step 4 : Finding and fixing problems with missing values